Sage-Bionetworks/Agora/README.md

 [listener] connection accepted from 127.0.0.1:57948 #2 (2 connections now open)
 ```

 Go back to Compass and create a database called `walloftargets`.
 In the Create Database form, use `genes` and `geneslinks` for the collection names.
-Now that we are all set, it's time to load
+Now that we are all set, it's time to load the data into our collections.

-the data into our collections.
+# Downloading the data

 Download the complete `genes` data file from the Synapse repository [here](https://www.synapse.org/#!Synapse:syn12177499.5), and the `geneslinks` [here](https://www.synapse.org/#!Synapse:syn11685347).
+Rename the first file to `data.json` and the second one to `dataLinks.csv`.

 Install a global Node package to convert the `csv` to `json`: